austinfinnql/qvc/README.md

 ## How it works
-- The tool listens for new `.mov` files added to a user specified folder.
+- The tool watches for new `.mov` files added to a user specified folder.
 Once it detects a new video, it automatically converts it to `.mp4`
 - The videos significantly reduced the video file size (files will be from 5x to 10x smaller)

 ## Prerequisites